HTML Gallery¶

 </collections>

 We won’t explain XSLT syntax here, you should be able to find the documentation you need on the Internet.
-We recommend to learn XSLT with the XSLT tutorial here.
+We recommend the XSLT tutorial here for learning XSLT.

-It’s worth noting nevertheless that you can make use of EXSLT, a set of extensions to XSLT.
+Nevertheless, it’s worth noting that you can make use of EXSLT, a set of extensions to XSLT.
 In particular, the exslt:document element is extremely useful because it allows you to generate multiple documents from the same file.

 About Translations¶

-You should not hardcode any text in the template, instead you should use the i18n parameters.
+You should not hardcode any text in the template, but you should instead use the i18n parameters.
 For example instead of using this:

 <a href="previous">Previous</a>